MEMS+ 4.0 software adds capability to export Verilog-A models and full 64-bit implementation to significantly enhance design efficiency and throughput

 “MEMS+ 4.0 further strengthens the only ‘industrial-strength’ platform for MEMS development available today with even greater accuracy, speed, capacity and eco-system compatibility.
 This latest release is another significant step toward our goal of significantly reducing time-to-market for MEMS products by reducing the need for time-consuming build-and-test cycles,” said Coventor’s CEO Mike Jamiolkowski.

 The MEMS+ 4.0 software is shipping now.
-For more detailed product information and to download the new software release, users can visit: http://www.coventor.com/support/software-downloads/.
+For more detailed product information, visit http://www.coventor.com/mems-solutions/products/mems/.

 Coventor, Inc. is the market leader in automated design solutions for micro-electromechanical systems (MEMS) and virtual fabrication of MEMS and semiconductor devices.
 Coventor serves a worldwide customer base of integrated device manufacturers, fabless design houses, independent foundries, and R&D organizations that develop MEMS-based products for automotive, aerospace, industrial, defense, and consumer electronics applications, including smart phones, tablets, and gaming systems.
 Coventor’s software tools and expertise enable its customers to simulate and optimize MEMS device designs and fabrication processes before committing to time-consuming and costly build-and-test cycles.
 The company is headquartered in Cary, North Carolina and has offices in California’s Silicon Valley, Cambridge, Massachusetts, and Paris, France.
 More information is available at http://www.coventor.com.